thiagonunesbatista/thiagonunesbatista/README.md

 <p align="justify">
 <samp>
-  I'm currently involved in the development of Front End projects at <a href="http://nave.rs" target="_blank">Nave.rs</a>, using layouts to build interfaces, integrating with Backend and participating in projects that use Agile methods.
+  I'm currently involved in the development of Front End projects, using layouts to build interfaces, integrating with Backend and participating in projects that use Agile methods.
 I want to continue improving my programming skills obtaining experience and in a future go  and live in an English speaking country, that's my bigger career objective.<br>

 </p>